pablolagos/jdocgen/README.md

-Here’s an updated `README.md` for your project:

----

 # jdocgen

 `jdocgen` is a Go-based tool for generating Markdown documentation for JSON-RPC 2.0 APIs.
 It parses your Go code to extract function annotations and generates comprehensive documentation, including parameter details, results, errors, and inline struct definitions.